 There is no information to indicate that abuse or dependency occurs with cetirizine hydrochloride.

 Overdosage has been reported with cetirizine hydrochloride.
 In one adult patient who took 150 mg of cetirizine hydrochloride, the patient was somnolent but did not display any other clinical signs or abnormal blood chemistry or hematology results.
 In an 18 month old pediatric patient who took an overdose of cetirizine hydrochloride (approximately 180 mg), restlessness and irritability were observed initially; this was followed by drowsiness.
 Should overdose occur, treatment should be symptomatic or supportive, taking into account any concomitantly ingested medications.
 There is no known specific antidote to cetirizine hydrochloride.
 Cetirizine hydrochloride is not effectively removed by dialysis, and dialysis will be ineffective unless a dialyzable agent has been concomitantly ingested.
-The acute minimal lethal oral doses were 237 mg/kg in mice (approximately 95 times the 2 maximum recommended daily oral dose in adults on a mg/m basis, or approximately 40 times the maximum recommended daily oral dose in infants on a mg/m2 basis) and 562 mg/kg in rats (approximately 460 times the maximum recommended daily oral dose in adults on a mg/m2 basis, or approximately 190 times the maximum recommended daily oral dose in infants on a mg/m2 basis).
+The acute minimal lethal oral doses were 237 mg/kg in mice (approximately 95 times the maximum recommended daily oral dose in adults on a mg/m2 basis, or approximately 40 times the maximum recommended daily oral dose in infants on a mg/m 2 basis) and 562 mg/kg in rats (approximately 460 times the maximum recommended daily oral dose in adults on a mg/m 2 basis, or approximately 190 times the maximum recommended daily oral dose in infants on a mg/m 2.
 In rodents, the target of acute toxicity was the central nervous system, and the target of multiple-dose toxicity was the liver.

 Cetirizine Hydrochloride Oral Solution, USP can be taken without regard to food consumption.

-Children 2 to 5 Years for Chronic Urticaria: The recommended initial dose of Cetirizine Hydrochloride Oral Solution, USP in children aged 2 to 5 years is 2.5 mg (½ teaspoonful) syrup once daily.
-The dosage in this age group can be increased to a maximum dose of 5 mg per day given as 1 teaspoonful syrup once a day, or one ½ teaspoonful syrup given every 12 hours.
+Children 2 to 5 Years for Chronic Urticaria: The recommended initial dose of Cetirizine Hydrochloride Oral Solution, USP in children aged 2 to 5 years is 2.5 mg (½ teaspoonful) oral solution once daily.
+The dosage in this age group can be increased to a maximum dose of 5 mg per day given as 1 teaspoonful oral solution once a day, or one ½ teaspoonful oral solution given every 12 hours.

 Children 6 months to < 2 years for Perennial Allergic Rhinitis and Chronic Urticaria: The recommended dose of Cetirizine Hydrochloride Oral Solution, USP in children 6 months to 23 months of age is 2.5 mg (½ teaspoonful) once daily.
 The dose in children 12 to 23 months of age can be increased to a maximum dose of 5 mg per day, given as ½ teaspoonful (2.5 mg) every 12 hours.